front-end-foundations/session1/readme.md

 * Behavior (JavaScript) - uses scripts written in JavaScript to allow the user to interact with the content

 Try:
-* Click on the cat picture and note the changes in the document and how the inspector display it
+* Click on the cat picture and note the changes in the document, how the inspector displays it, and the Console tab in the inspector
-* Click on the link and note the change in the browser's address bar, note the Console tab in the inspector
+* Click on the link and note the change in the browser's address bar
 * Force the link to hover using the inspector

 ## Separation of Concerns